 Referrer-Policy for more information and examples.

-Note that referer is actually a misspelling of the word "referrer".
+Note: The header name "referer" is actually a misspelling of the word "referrer".
 See HTTP referer on Wikipedia for more details.

 |Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content |